 - Brush loaves with egg wash, sprinkle with sliced almonds and bake until golden (you will know when its done - your whole house will smell amazing)

-Make the perfect tsoureki texture?
+How to get the perfect tsoureki texture

 For the starter